octobercms/docs/2.x/tailor/sections.md

 ### Feed Section

 The `feed` type is used for time-based entries that are often listed in chronological order.
 This is useful for publishing recent activity, such as a Blog section.

-The following defines a **Blog** feed section of Regular Post (`regular_post`) entries, each with a Post Content (`content`) rich editor field.
+The following defines a **Blog** feed section with a Post Content (`content`) rich editor field.

 ```yaml
 name: Blog